-Stories for Kids - Malaysian Folklore
+Children Bedtime Story - Malaysian Folklore

 Mouse Deer and Crocodile

 The Mouse Deer Brilliant Idea

 Sang Kancil shouted for the crocodile "Sang Buaya, Sang Buaya!'
-The crocodile, hearing the mouse deer, slowly swim nearer to the river bank.
-"Yes Kancil, what can I do for you.
+The crocodile, hearing the mouse deer slowly swim nearer to the river bank and asked "Yes Kancil, what can I do for you.
 Eat you?"

 'The king is organizing a grand feast and he has asked me to invite all the animals in the forest.
 I need to know how many crocodiles will be attending this grand feast.'

 'Oh...OK.
 I will tell the rest of my fellow crocodiles and will let you know later" said Sang Buaya.

 "I can't wait that long, I need to know the answer now.
 Please call all of them.
-Ask them to line up from this side of the river to the other side, so that I can count all of you" said Sang Kancil
+Ask them to line up from this side of the river to the other side, so I can count all of you" said Sang Kancil

-Crossing the river
+Kancil Crossing the River

-Sang Buaya wasn't sure if that's a good idea, but the thought of being invited by the king was too exciting.
-So, he called all the crocodiles in the river, to line up as instructed by the mouse deer.
+Sang Buaya wasn't sure if that's a good idea but the thought of being invited by the king was too exciting.
+So, he called all the crocodiles in the river to line up as instructed by the mouse deer.

 Sang Kancil quickly jumped onto the crocodile's back, counting the number as he jumped from one crocodile to the next crocodile.
 He keeps jumping and counting until he reached the other side of the river.

-'Are you done?' asked the crocodile.
-'Yes, and there is no feast, ha ha ha!' laughed Sang Kancil as he quickly ran into the forest, towards the fruit trees.
+'Yes, and there is no feast, ha ha ha!' laughed Kancil as he quickly ran into the forest, towards the fruit trees.

-Sang Kancil once again managed to outwit his enemy, Sang Buaya, who is by now so angry that he is even more determined to eat Sang Kancil the next time he comes to the river.
+Sang Kancil once again managed to outwit his enemy, Sang Buaya, who is now so angry that he is even more determined to eat Kancil the next time he comes to the river.

-Footnote - Facts on Mouse Deer.
-Stories for kids
+Footnote - Facts on Mouse Deer

 Mouse Deer is the smallest hoofed animal in the world.
 It is slightly bigger than a cat with legs and tail of a deer.
 The body and the face resembled that of a mouse.